 - Do not insist that a gender non-conforming/trans person or their partners discard their identity label.

 - Recognize that the way specific relationships function is independent of sexual orientation.
 Be positive about all relationships—monogamous, polyamorous, or anything else.

-Thanks to Faith Cheltenham and BiNET USA, the National LGBTQ Task Force, UltraViolet, Liberty Resources, and BluWomyn Company for their help in developing and updating these guidelines.
+Thanks to the National LGBTQ Task Force, UltraViolet, Liberty Resources, and BluWomyn Company for their help in developing and updating these guidelines.